-- Why are you interested in pursuing the Master of Global Public Policy (MGPP) degree?
+- Why are you interested in pursuing the Global Master of Public Policy (Global MPP) degree?

-- How will a MGPP degree affect or enhance your career aspirations and goals?
+- How will a Global MPP degree affect or enhance your career aspirations and goals?

 The statement of purpose should be uploaded directly to the online application system.

 - Completed Scholarship Application Form (If you are applying for a scholarship)

 - A financial guarantee statement showing proof of the ability to pay all tuition and living expenses (Applicable to international students only)